Get E-Book

 -> body reader

-The Request object is JavaScript state.
-It holds a URL, method, headers, and optional body.
-The body may be a string, Buffer, typed array, Blob, FormData, URLSearchParams, or stream-like object accepted by fetch.
-When fetch() receives the request, Node validates enough of that state to dispatch the operation.
-Bad URLs, invalid methods, invalid header names, or illegal body shapes can reject before any useful network work happens.
+The Request starts as JavaScript state.
+It has a URL, method, headers, and maybe a body.
+The body may be a string, Buffer, typed array, Blob, FormData, URLSearchParams, or a stream-like object accepted by Node's fetch.

-After dispatch, Undici owns the in-flight client work.
-The request has crossed below the web object layer.
-JavaScript still has a Promise, and Node's fetch stack has native and JavaScript state tied to sockets, timers, parser state, and body queues.
-When headers arrive, fetch resolves the promise with a Response.
-That timing matters because the body can still be unread.
-A handler that only checks status can run before the full payload has arrived.
+After dispatch, Undici owns the in-flight HTTP work.
+JavaScript keeps a promise.
+Node's fetch stack keeps state tied to sockets, timers, parsers, and body queues.
+When response headers arrive, the promise resolves with a Response.

-The one-shot body rule comes from that ownership.
-A body has one consumption path.
-Helper methods such as .json() and .arrayBuffer() are consumers.
-A reader obtained from .body.getReader() is a consumer.
-Piping the body through a transform is a consumer.
+The one-use body rule comes from ownership.
+A body has one consumption path. .json() consumes it. .arrayBuffer() consumes it.
+A reader from .body.getReader() consumes it.
+Piping through a transform consumes it.
 After consumption starts, the object records that state through bodyUsed or stream disturbance.
-A second consumer receives a rejection because the first consumer owns the bytes.
+A second consumer gets a rejection.

-Headers have their own guard behavior.
+Headers have their own rules.
 Some Headers objects are mutable.
-Others are constrained by where they came from.
-A response returned from fetch has headers that reflect the received response.
-A request being constructed by your code can usually have application headers set through the constructor or through a mutable Headers object.
-Runtime-owned forbidden or generated headers may still be controlled by fetch internals.
-Keep wrapper code focused on application headers and avoid trying to micromanage transport headers that Undici owns.
+Others are restricted by where they came from.
+A response returned by fetch reflects headers received from the server.
+A request you are building can usually accept application headers through the constructor or a mutable Headers object.
+Let fetch and Undici handle transport-owned headers.
+Wrapper code should focus on application headers.

 const res = await fetch(url);